lobster-1/lumibotSEP/README.md

-Provide a screenshot of the coverage results output by the instrumentation
+Provide a screenshot of the coverage results output by the instrumentation:

   ![image](https://github.com/lobster-1/lumibotSEP/blob/dev/Report%20for%20Assignment%201.md/2pgnmd1k.png)
 ![image](https://github.com/lobster-1/lumibotSEP/blob/dev/Report%20for%20Assignment%201.md/d34ma13a.png)

 The function was called with different parameters to make sure all of the branches are hit.
 If we only call it once only some of the branches will be hit

 Member name: